2020 Governance & Sustainability

 our strategy is rooted in good corporate governance and integrity.

-Additionally, networks of senior leaders in each division and local champions support on-the-ground sustainability efforts, communications, and reporting.
-Global functions, such as Human Resources, Packaging, Procurement and Technology, coordinate certain aspects of the program where global consistency is appropriate.
-Moreover, to integrate sustainability tracking and disclosures into our business strategy, operations and employee review process, Colgate’s global sustainability initiatives have been added to team goals and individual objectives used to determine the compensation for many of Colgate’s senior managers.
+Our sustainability efforts span all aspects of our business, including supply chain, marketing, innovation, customer development and people development.
+Networks of senior leaders in each division and local champions support on-the-ground sustainability efforts, communications, and reporting.
+Moreover, to integrate sustainability tracking and disclosures into our business strategy, operations and employee review process, our global sustainability initiatives are among the individual objectives used to determine the compensation for many of our senior managers.

 Please visit Colgate’s Policy Statements for a complete listing.

-Colgate is committed to doing business with integrity and respect for all people and for the world around us.
-With governance and ethics principles embedded into Company culture as well as standards supporting the well-being of all Colgate people, Colgate ensures its business success goes hand-in-hand with business integrity.
+We are committed to doing business with integrity and respect for all people and for the world around us.
+With governance and ethics principles embedded into Colgate’s culture as well as standards supporting the well-being of all Colgate people, we ensure that our business success goes hand-in-hand with business integrity.